 Most scientific misconduct proceedings at the SNSF concern plagiarism.
 For this reason, the SNSF maintains a plagiarism control group, which investigates allegations and regularly carries out random checks on around 5 per cent of research applications.
 The reports of the Plagiarism Control Group are published in anonymised form in the annual reports of the Commission on Scientific Integrity.

-Commission on Research Integrity
+Reports of the Commission on Scientific Integrity

-- Regulations of the Commission on Research Integrity of 2016 (PDF) (PDF, 121 kB)
+- SNF Regulations on Scientific Misconduct of 2016 (PDF)